 14. They have a third eye

-Believe it or not, but iguanas have a third eye.
+Believe it or not, iguanas have a third eye.
 This third eye is not used to look but has a different purpose.
-It’s called a Parietal eye or pineal eye and is located on the top of their head.
+It’s called a Parietal eye or pineal eye and is located on the top of the head.
 This third eye is used for regulating circadian rhythmicity and hormone production for thermoregulation.